 A priori, the above is valid for $p>-1, p\neq 0$.
 But also, by appealing to continuity, Gardner and Zhang were able to define $R_0 K$ and establish that $R_\infty K=DK$.
-Additionally, each $R_p K$ is a centrally symmetric convex body for $p \geq 0$ from Proposition~\ref{p:radial_ball} applied to the covariogram, which is even (the convexity for $p\in (-1,0)$ is still open).
-By using Jensen's inequality, one has for $-1 < p\leq q\leq \infty,$
+Additionally, Gardner and Zhang established that each $R_p K$ is an origin-symmetric convex body for $p \geq 0$ by applying Proposition~\ref{p:radial_ball} to the covariogram, which is even (the convexity for $p\in (-1,0)$ is still open).
+By using Jensen's inequality, they then obtained that for $-1 < p < q\leq \infty,$ one has

 One sees that $R_p K$ tends to $\{o\}$ as $p\to -1.$ Therefore, Gardner and Zhang defined another family of star bodies depending on $K\in\conbod$, the \textit{pth spectral mean bodies} of $K.$ It turned out the $0$th spectral mean body is $e R_0 K$ and the $p$th spectral mean body for $p\in (-1,0)\cup (0,\infty)$ is $(p+1)^\frac{1}{p}R_p K.$ With this renormalization, one obtains $(p+1)^\frac{1}{p}R_p K \to \vol_n(K) \Pi^\circ K$ as $p\to (-1)^+$, showing that the \textit{shape} of $R_p K$ indeed tends to that of a multiple of the polar projection body of $K$ as $p\to (-1)^+$.
 Gardner and Zhang then obtained a reverse of \eqref{eq:radial_set_inc}.
-They accomplished this by using a reverse H\"older-type inequality, Berwald's inequality \cite{Berlem,Bor73} obtaining \cite[Theorem 5.5]{GZ98}, for $-1 < p \leq q < \infty,$ that
+They accomplished this by using a reverse H\"older-type inequality, Berwald's inequality \cite{Berlem,Bor73} obtaining \cite[Theorem 5.5]{GZ98}, for $-1 < p < q < \infty,$ that

-There is equality in each inclusion in \eqref{e:set_inclusion} if, and only if, $K$ is a $n$-dimensional simplex.
+There is equality in each inclusion in \eqref{e:set_inclusion} if and only if $K$ is a $n$-dimensional simplex.

-Radial mean bodies themselves were recently generalized to the setting of Borel measures with density and concavity \cite{DL23} and the fractional calculus \cite{HL22}.
+Radial mean bodies themselves were recently generalized to the setting of Borel measures with density and concavity \cite{LP25} and the fractional calculus \cite{HL25}.